how Δ-44203 built a visor and why

 this one put the foil on the outside of the visor for two reasons: it seems useful as scratch protection, and hot gluing things to foil (in later steps) is probably not very practical.

-to get started, take apart the respirator from the side, where a bolt and nut hold it together. the nut will fall to the ground and will be impossible to find. suggestion: get a powerful magnet. once both bolts are unbolted, the hard plastic part of the outer shell can be pulled off gently from the soft silicone part, which can then also be removed from the transparent faceplate. this should be enough, although ambitious readers can go further and remove the silicone half-face bit on the inside. now is a good time to clean the faceplate. cloths for cleaning glasses work well enough. and be careful to only hold the faceplate by its edges with clean hands, so it does not get dirty again.
+once both bolts are unbolted, the hard plastic part of the outer shell can be pulled off gently from the soft silicone part, which can then also be removed from the transparent faceplate. this should be enough, although ambitious readers can go further and remove the silicone half-face bit on the inside. now is a good time to clean the faceplate. cloths for cleaning glasses work well enough. and be careful to only hold the faceplate by its edges with clean hands, so it does not get dirty again.

 now the faceplate is free and clean, it is time for the actual tinting: get a sheet of window foil, cut out a rectangle that is a bit bigger than the faceplate. then choose one of two methods.